basiliscos/dot-files/articles/rotor-v0.09.md

 root supervisors; however to let them find each other the `registry` actor address should be shared between them.
 That is also supported via the `get_registry_address()` method of `supervisor_t`.

+## Summary

+The most important feature of [rotor](https://github.com/basiliscos/cpp-rotor) `v0.09` is is the pluginization of it's core.
+Among the other [plugins](https://basiliscos.github.io/cpp-rotor-docs/index.html) the most important are: `link_client_t` plugin which maintains kind a "virtual connection" between actors, `link_client_plugin_t` which allows to register and discover actor addreses by their symbolic names and the `resources_plugin_t`, which suspends actor init/shutdown until external asynchronous events will happen.

+There is less important changes in the relese, like new non-public properties [access](https://basiliscos.github.io/blog/2020/07/23/permission-model/) and builder pattern for actors construction.

+Any feedback on rotor is welcome!

+PS.
+I'd like to say thanks for [crazypanda.ru](https://crazypanda.ru) for supporting me in my actor model researches.

 ### Notes